Airgap Portal

 Lessons learned

-This work was a different project for me to take on since it was outside my assigned product at Honeywell.
-I was asked to do this assignment in addition to my current work, and I was able to balance the workload.
-I was able to learn about new processes that happen at Honeywell that my engineering counterparts do within their daily work.
-I was also fortunate that the people I worked with on the Airgap Portal were some of the end-users, so I was able to get valid feedback and direction from them.
+I learned about new processes that happen at Honeywell that my engineering counterparts do within their daily work.
+I was fortunate that the people I worked with on the Airgap Portal were some of the end-users, so I was able to get valid feedback and direction from them.